DataDog/hiring-engineers/answers.md

 Figure #

-I then installed mySQL in Vagrant environment using the following command:
+I then installed MySQL in Vagrant environment using the following command:

 > $ sudo apt install mysql-server